Editorial on fructose features UF Health diabetes research study

 Over the past several decades, the use of dietary sugar sweeteners like fructose and sucrose — which is enriched in soft drinks and processed foods — has increased tremendously.
 Moreover, high-fructose corn syrup (HFCS) has become the most widely used sweetener in the U.S., comprised of a 40% glucose and 60% fructose blend.
 It is widely found in many of today’s low-cost food selections, and has been proposed to greatly contribute to several metabolic diseases and obesity.

-Senior investigator Yuri Sautin, PhD, a UF Health affiliated diabetes researcher and Associate Professor of Medicine, recently examined the effects of a high-fructose corn syrup diet in mice who lacked a key enzyme known as ketohexokinase (KHK); which works to metabolize fructose entering the liver and stores it as fat.
-Over time, this fat can accumulate and lead to non-alcoholic fatty liver disease (NAFLD), insulin resistance in the liver, and type 2 diabetes – Learn more about the UF Health Type 2 Diabetes and Obesity research program here.
+Senior investigator Yuri Sautin, PhD, a Diabetes Institute affiliated diabetes researcher and Associate Professor of Medicine, recently examined the effects of a high-fructose corn syrup diet in mice who lacked a key enzyme known as ketohexokinase (KHK); which works to metabolize fructose entering the liver and stores it as fat.
+Over time, this fat can accumulate and lead to non-alcoholic fatty liver disease (NAFLD), insulin resistance in the liver, and type 2 diabetes – Learn more about the UF Type 2 Diabetes research program here.

 Most notably, mice who genetically-lacked this key enzyme were able to redirect fructose consumption through alternate pathways and remained lean with normal insulin sensitivity and healthy distribution of fat in their tissues.
 Fructose was found to only be stored as fat in the liver while in the presence of KHK.